Geoff Tisdale

 Geoff Tisdale (born February 21, 1986) is a professional Canadian football defensive back.
-He last played for the Saskatchewan Roughriders of the Canadian Football League until being released on August 15, 2015.
+He last played for the Saskatchewan Roughriders of the Canadian Football League (CFL) until being released on August 15, 2015.
 He was signed by the Hamilton Tiger-Cats as a street free agent in 2008.
 He played college football for the Pittsburg State Gorillas.
 On February 16, 2011, Tisdale was signed by the Calgary Stampeders as a free agent.
 On June 24, 2012, Tisdale was traded to the Hamilton Tiger-Cats for Hamilton's third-round and sixth-round draft picks in 2014.